Friday, June 27, 2025

 The day began on a positive note for the Indian Rupee, supported by a combination of global and domestic factors.
 The currency’s initial strength came in response to the US decision to delay implementing higher tariffs on imports from Canada and Mexico.
 Forex traders noted that this announcement had a positive impact on global risk sentiment, which in turn supported emerging market currencies like the Indian Rupee.

-In addition to global cues, the Reserve Bank of India (RBI) played a crucial role in strengthening the Rupee.
+In addition to global cues, the Reserve of (RBI) played a crucial role in strengthening the Rupee.
 The central bank’s decision to inject ₹1.9 trillion in liquidity into the banking system through open market purchases of government securities and USD/INR swaps provided an immediate boost.
 This measure was part of the RBI’s ongoing efforts to ensure long-term liquidity stability in the domestic market.
 The RBI’s liquidity push came on the heels of a USD 10 billion dollar-rupee swap conducted on February 28th, further reinforcing market stability.

 As a result, the Rupee briefly touched ₹86.88 per dollar, maintaining its initial upward momentum.
 The combination of favorable global cues and RBI intervention provided a temporary boost to the domestic currency, creating an optimistic outlook for the day.